 Advantages of Using Multiple Mini-Splits

 There are several advantages of using multiple mini-splits to heat and cool your home compared to using a conventional HVAC system.
 One of the biggest advantages is that you can separately control the temperature in each room of your home.
 If someone likes to keep it cool in their bedroom, but you like it a little warmer in the living room, you can easily make this happen with no fights over the thermostat.
-Another advantage of using multiple mini-splits that John Henry's Plumbing, Heating, and Air likes to point out is that you don’t have to pay to heat and cool rooms in your home that you aren’t using.
+Another advantage of using multiple mini-splits that John Henry's Plumbing, Heating, Air, and Electrical likes to point out is that you don’t have to pay to heat and cool rooms in your home that you aren’t using.
 If you’ve got a spare bedroom that no one’s using, you can simply close the door and allow your other indoor units to heat and cool the rest of your home.
 Then, when you have guests in the spare bedroom, they can control their comfort separately from the rest of the home.
 This is an exceptionally efficient and smart way to keep your home comfortable.

 If You Already Have a Central HVAC System

-One question we get a lot at John Henry's Plumbing, Heating, and Air is if a mini-split makes sense if you already have a central HVAC system installed.
+One question we get a lot at John Henry's Plumbing, Heating, Air, and Electrical is if a mini-split makes sense if you already have a central HVAC system installed.
 There are a few parts to this answer.
 First, adding a mini-split to a room that is already supplied by your home’s central HVAC system isn’t usually the best approach.
 That’s because you’ll likely be tempted to close the vent to the central system, and this could cause excess pressure to build up on the heat exchanger.

 However, if you have a room that’s beyond the reach of your current HVAC system, a mini-split makes a lot of sense.
 This is especially true if that room is in a separate building that’s not currently served by an HVAC system at all.
-If all of your rooms have vents, and you still want the room-by-room comfort that mini-splits can provide, check with John Henry's Plumbing, Heating, and Air to see if your system can be retrofitted with automated dampers.
+If all of your rooms have vents, and you still want the room-by-room comfort that mini-splits can provide, check with John Henry's Plumbing, Heating, Air, and Electrical to see if your system can be retrofitted with automated dampers.
 Dampers seal off certain sections of ductwork to allow you to set different temperatures in different areas of your home.
 While they won’t work for everyone, it never hurts to ask.

 What About Cold Nights?